Internships with Congressional Relations

 International students who hold a valid F-1 or J-1 visa and appropriate work authorization are eligible.
 All international students must obtain written permission from their Designated School Official or Responsible Visa Officer at their university stating that they are in valid immigration status and eligible to do an internship at the Center.
 The Wilson Center is an equal opportunity employer and follows equal opportunity employment guidelines in the selection of its interns.

-Internships for the spring 2023 will run on a timeframe between May 15 and September 1, based upon agreement between the applicant and the Congressional Relations staff.
+Internships for the fall 2023 will run on a timeframe between September 11, 2023 and December 15, 2023 based upon agreement between the applicant and the Congressional Relations staff.

 ***Please note that due to the volume of applications received each term we cannot reply to each one.
 We will contact only those we wish to interview for a position.